AndreasThinks/bedtime-reading/readme.md

 ## Features
 - Save URLs shared in Slack to Readwise Reader when specific emoji reactions are added
 - Each emoji reaction saves the article with its specific tag (one tag per article)
+- Query articles by tag and date using emoji reactions
 - Custom confirmation messages for each emoji reaction
 - Configurable newsletter tags for including articles in the newsletter
 - Automatic duplicate detection to prevent saving the same article twice